 The restored regional top-to-the-SSW sense of shear during underthrusting if the Kırşehir Block below the Central Anatolian Ophiolites is parallel to the Africa-Europe convergence direction in this time interval and is thus consistent with deformation during burial (van Hinsbergen et al., 2016).
 The regional foliation of the Kırşehir Block is cut by a belt of undeformed granitic and gabbroic plutons which have U-Pb zircon ages from 85-70 Ma and geochemical signatures that show that they resulted from both mantle derived arc magmatism and crustal melting (Ilbeyli, 2005; Köksal et al., 2004; van Hinsbergen et al., 2016).
-The intrusion of the arc plutons led to local contact metamorphism (3-4 kbar, ~800°C (Lefebvre et al., 2015) superimposed on regional metamorphism and associated pervasive deformation fabrics.
+The intrusion of the arc plutons and absence of their deformation show that accretion of the Kırşehir Block from the downgoing to the upper plate must have occurred before 85 Ma.
+The intrusion led to local contact metamorphism (3-4 kbar, ~800°C; Lefebvre et al., 2015) superimposed on regional metamorphism and associated pervasive deformation fabrics.
 This arc is interpreted to have formed during oceanic subduction that initiated immediately after the Kırşehir Block stopped underthrusting and accreted to the overriding oceanic plate lithosphere (Ilbeyli, 2005; Köksal et al., 2004).
 This suggests that the Kırşehir Block underthrusted at low-angle over a large distance (the reconstructed arc-trench distance at 85-70 Ma was ~175 km (van Hinsbergen et al., 2020)), so that a slab providing fluids for arc melting must have been present underneath the block when it stopped underthrusting (van Hinsbergen et al., 2016).